Rebolon/json-reviver/README.md

 ## Npm publication

-With typescript package it appears that *.ts files should not be published.
+With typescript package it appears that *.ts files should not be published (more info here:https://ljn.io/posts/publishing-typescript-projects-with-npm/).
 In fact we have to transpile *.ts into javascript files.
 During this process we also need to generate module files (the famous *.d.ts).
 Those files will be published and it will allow typescript compiler to use the *.js file finely.